Saturday, 18 May 2019

 HISTORY& INSCRIPTIONS:

-The sanctum walls and the adhisthana bears the inscriptions of Pallavas / Banas ( 842 to 904 CE) / Chozha and Vijayanagara ( Yadavaraya 1346 CE) period and mentions Shiva as Parasurameswara.
-The inscriptions mainly speaks about donation / gifts made to this temple in terms of money, Cow towards functioning of regular poojas and burning of perpetual Lamps.
-During Vikrama Chozha period 1126 CE the old temple was reconstructed.
-The temple is being maintained by Archaeological Survey of India ( ASI ).
+The sanctum walls and the adhisthana bear the inscriptions of Pallavas /Banas (842 to 904 CE)/Chozha, and Vijayanagara (Yadavaraya 1346 CE) period, and mention Shiva as Parasurameswara.
+The inscriptions mainly speak about donations/gifts made to this temple in terms of money, cows towards the functioning of regular poojas, and burning of perpetual Lamps.
+During the Vikrama Chozha period, 1126 CE, the old temple was reconstructed.
+The temple is being maintained by the Archaeological Survey of India (ASI).

 Inscriptions